 The changing world order is affecting higher education.
-Universities are urged to think about the nature of their international partnerships and the academic values they wish to defend.
+Universities are urged to think about the nature of their international partnerships and the academic values they stand to defend.
 And most importantly about how they prepare their students for this 21st century world.
 International higher education has always been inherently associated with internationalism, fostering mutual understanding and (global) peace.
 Universities have virtually all engaged in internationalisation, some even embraced global mission statements.
 Internationalisation has become an important dimension of higher education indeed, but is it up to the challenges ahead?

 This course will build on the international project on the New Silk Road’s implications for higher education cooperation between China and Europe, with various of the top-scholars involved in the project among the lecturers.

-This course is essential for students and scholars from China, Europe, and beyond, to enhance their understanding of the major shifts underway in global higher education and to provide a basis for building joint perspectives on future directions for internationalisation.
+This course is essential for graduate students and scholars from China, Europe, and beyond, to enhance their understanding of the major shifts underway in global higher education and to provide a basis for building joint perspectives on future directions for internationalisation.

 Aim of the course